camfort/camfort.github.io/oopsla17/artifact.md

 The artifact is provided as a VirtualBox appliance.
 We tested it using VirtualBox version 5.1.22 r11512 on macOS Sierra (10.12.15) and El Capitan (10.11.6) but other modern versions of VirtualBox on other platforms should also work.
 A single user camfort with password camfort has been created.

-1. **Install VirtualBox** by following the instructions at [https://www.virtualbox.org/wiki/Downloads](https://www.virtualbox.org/wiki/Downloads) to install a version of VirtualBox for your operating system.I
+1. **Install VirtualBox** by following the instructions at [https://www.virtualbox.org/wiki/Downloads](https://www.virtualbox.org/wiki/Downloads) to install a version of VirtualBox for your operating system.

 2. **Download the appliance** from [https://drive.google.com/uc?id=0B1r6892bkvdFemJVQ1JKNTZLcDQ&export=download](https://drive.google.com/uc?id=0B1r6892bkvdFemJVQ1JKNTZLcDQ&export=download)